-129 compliance orders

-Present our 80th year
+Present our 80TH YEAR

 A day in the life of the OMHS: It's good, it's bad, it's hard.
 Really hard.
 But miracles happen every day at the shelter.
 Miracles like these, thanks to you.

 Raining Cats and Kittens

 Every spring, it rains cats and... cats.
 Kittens actually, as litter upon litter arrive at the OMHS; some are found and brought in with their mother, but sadly many are orphans.
 OMHS staff and volunteers prepare for "kitten season" and a serious lack of sleep as the tiny felines require bottle feeding every 2 to 3 hours around the clock until they are ready to be spayed or neutered.
 Each kitten is then vaccinated and micro chipped before final preparations for adoption.
-OMHS staff and our volunteer foster families orphaned kittens were weaned and raised at the OMHS in 2016.
+66 The cost to raise one kitten at the OMHS is \$250.
+Between OMHS staff and our volunteer foster families 253 orphaned kittens were weaned and raised at the OMHS in 2016.
+99

 Koda came to the OMHS as a bottle feeder.
-APS officer David picked him up from a boat yard on a cold fall afternoon, the only kitten found.
+APS Officer David picked him up from a boat yard on a cold fall afternoon, the only kitten found.
 He was unique because he didn't have a metacarpal pad (the large foot pad) and the digital pads were fused into one large one.
 This didn't affect his gait in any way; he just didn't have as much grip and slid around when running.
 At one point, we felt he may be blind, but since his adoption all reports indicate he is maneuvering really well.

-Turtle eggs | A member of the public found these turtle eggs in a mulch pile in a school yard.
-APS Officer Brad picked them up and we sent them to a wildlife rehabilitation facility where they were safely hatched.
+Turtle eggs | A member of the public in a school yard.
+APS Officer Brad picked rehabilitation facility where they were